adobe/brackets/CONTRIBUTING.md

 issues with installing & launching Brackets, using Live Preview, etc.

 **For bugs** be sure to search existing issues first.
-Include steps to consistently reproduce the problem, actual vs. expected results, and your OS and Brackets version number.
+Include steps to consistently reproduce the the problem, actual vs. expected results, and your OS and Brackets version number.
 Disable all extensions to verify the issue is a core Brackets bug.
 [Read more guidelines for filing good bugs...](https://github.com/adobe/brackets/wiki/How-to-Report-an-Issue)